aniketpant/aniketpant.github.com/about-me/index.md

 I also [love to speak](/speaking).
 Though I haven't done this quite frequently but you might want to call me to your conference someday.

-I am also the _Curator of [Mark My Word](http://markmyword.in)_, which is India's First Content &amp; Design Conference.
+Along with all of the above, I am also the _Curator of [Mark My Word](http://markmyword.in)_, which is India's First Content &amp; Design Conference.
 </div>

 <div class="g one-quarter">